If you're like me, you believe that self-defense is a natural-born right.

 And that’s when I ran into a few roadblocks.

-I couldn't find a resource or magazine that focused 100% on concealed carry.
+I couldn't find a resource or magazine that focused 100 percent on concealed carry.

 I never seemed to be able to find a gun review that wasn't sponsored by the gun maker!